-Home Remedies to Treat Depression
+Home Remedies to Treat Depression from an Ayurvedic view

-- A variety of herbs, spices and bitters are used in Ayurveda, such as anise, cinnamon, cumin, ginger, licorice, nutmeg, sesame seeds etc.
+A variety of herbs, spices and bitters are used in Ayurveda, such as anise, cinnamon, ginger, cumin, licorice, nutmeg, sesame seeds, etc.

-- A mixture of Satavari, Jatamansi, brahmi, Amrita, Aswagandha and Vacha is very effective.
+A mixture of Satavari, Jatamansi, Brahmi, Amrita, Aswagandha and Vacha is very effective.
 Take 1teaspoon of this mixture twice a day with warm milk after food.

-- 1 teaspoon Triphala powder at bedtime with warm water eliminates certain toxins from the body.
+1 teaspoon Triphala powder at bedtime with warm water eliminates certain toxins from the body.

-- Inhalation of 2 drops of Brahmi oil.
+Inhalation of 2 drops of Brahmi oil.

-- Dashmoolarista or Sarasvatarista – 1 tablespoon with equal amount of water after food.
+Dashmoolarista or Sarasvatarista – 1 tablespoon with an equal amount of water after food.

 Another domestic remedy for depression is a tea made of Indian basil (tulsi) and sage.
 Use ½ teaspoon tulsi and ½ teaspoon of sage per cup of hot water; drink twice a day.

 How can Eating the Right Food Make a Difference?

 The main intention of a vegetarian diet (Sattvic) is to nourish the body tissues and thus prevent diseases.
-In order to nourish the tissues properly, the food must be digested by digestive fire.
+In addition, to nourish the tissues properly, the food must be digested by digestive fire.
 Indigestion can create a sticky toxic substance known as Ama, which is deposited in different body tissues forming a breeding ground for chronic diseases such as depression.

 Which Foods to Choose and Why.

-Depression is due to an extreme imbalance of Vata.
+From an Ayurvedic view, depression is due to an extreme imbalance of Vata.
 Subsequently, a person suffering from depression needs more warm, oily and heavy food with a sweet, sour and salty taste.
 This diet will soothe the mind and balance out the Doshas.

-- Eat warm food.
+Eat warm food.

-- Eat all sweet and heavy grains like wheat, rice and pasta.
+Eat all sweet and heavy grains like wheat, rice, and pasta.

-- All sweeteners are good except honey.
+All sweeteners are good except honey.

-- All oils are good particularly sesame oil and olive oil.
+All oils are good particularly sesame oil and olive oil.

-- Eat well-cooked vegetables like beetroot, potatoes, carrots, asparagus, cabbage, okra, and sweet potato.
+Eat well-cooked vegetables like beetroot, potatoes, carrots, asparagus, cabbage, okra, and sweet potato.
 Avoid raw vegetables or salad.

-- Cook lentils with digestive spices like ajwan, asafetida, ginger and cumin.
+Cook lentils with digestive spices like ajwan, asafetida, ginger, and cumin.

-- Nuts and seeds balance out Vata, as they are high in oils to give proper lubrication.
+Nuts and seeds balance out Vata, as they are high in oils to give proper lubrication.

-- Eat spices that help in digestion.
+Eat spices that help indigestion.

-- Use rock salt (Sandha Namak) as an alternative for sea salt.
+Use rock salt (Sandha Namak) as an alternative for sea salt.

 Which Food to Avoid and Why.

-- Avoid light or dry foods like corn, barley, millets, caffeine and alcohol.
+Avoid light or dry foods like corn, barley, millets, caffeine, and alcohol.

-- Dried fruits like apple, peaches, prunes and pomegranate should be reduced.
+Dried fruits like apple, peaches, prunes, and pomegranate should be reduced.

-- No raw and frozen vegetables.
+No raw and frozen vegetables.

-- Dried vegetables like cabbage, sweet corn, onion, garlic, turnip, celery, broccoli and eggplant should be reduced.
+Dried vegetables like cabbage, sweet corn, onion, garlic, turnip, celery, broccoli, and eggplant should be reduced.

-- Avoid heavy beans like black beans, chickpeas, peas and kidney beans.
+Avoid heavy beans like black beans, chickpeas, peas, and kidney beans.

-In General You Should:
+In General, You Should:

-- Keep warm; take warm baths or showers.
+Keep warm; take warm baths or showers.

-- Do mild exercises, such as walking or easy yoga postures.
+Do mild exercises, such as walking or easy yoga postures.

-- Do daily meditation and think good thoughts.
+Do daily meditation and think good thoughts.
 This will help to settle the mind without threatening the dynamism characteristic of the Vata Dosha.